Youngestdev/abdul.codes/content/posts/devops_day_6.md

 + Lack of cautionary messages
 + Not beginner friendly

-I'll just tread carefully with these books and use more of documentations tbh, I should've known better than to run `sudo` carelessly but, mistakes happens and that's a lesson I def won't make again.. hopefully.
+I'll just tread carefully with these books and use more of documentations tbh, I should've known better than to run `sudo` carelessly but, mistakes happens and that's a mistake I def won't make again.. hopefully.

 ## Next steps